WebAhead/client-token-auth/README.md

 To log in we must send a `POST` request containing the user's email and password to our API server's login endpoint.
 The URL is `https://dogs-rest.herokuapp.com/v1/users/login/`.

-Our API request functions live in `workshop/api.js`a different file to keep the code organised, so you'll need to look in there.
+Our API request functions live in `workshop/api.js` to keep the code organised, so you'll need to look in there.

 ### Challenge 1

 1. Edit the `login` function in `api.js` to:
    - submit the user details